 At least the books stopped floating off their shelves.

-The haunted Bullock Hotel in Deadwood, South Dakota
+The haunted Bullock Hotel in Deadwood

 Story 20